achaykovsky/JSON_parser_api/README.md

 ## License

 This project is open-source and available under the MIT License.
-Feel free to modify and use it as per your needs.